wech71/wfSpyNetCore/README.md

 ## Purpose

-It allows you to spy/browse the window hierarchy of a running Windows Forms application (without the need for a debugger) … and to change properties as well.<
+It allows you to spy/browse the window hierarchy of a running Windows Forms application (without the need for a debugger) â€¦ and to change properties as well.<

 # Capabilities